Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers

-Let us upgrade the result from the key \Cref{prop:key}, in the fractional moment version \eqref{eq:key-eq-moments}, extending it to arbitrary \(N\in\N\) and \(\beta > 0\) small (\textit{i.e.}\ not necessarily in the critical window) and improving the bound with an exponential decay in \(N\).
+Let us now upgrade the result of the key \Cref{prop:key}, more precisely the fractional moment version \eqref{eq:key-eq-moments}, by extending it to arbitrary \(N\in\N\) and \(\beta > 0\) small (that is, not necessarily in the critical window) and improving the bound with an exponential decay in \(N\).